A Classification Theorem for Steady Euler Flows: Structure of the Set of Critical Points

 Our goal will now be to show that, in both cases, $\psi$ is necessarily a radial function.
 We will first deal with Case 2, which will be solved essentially by applying existing results from the literature.
-Case 1 will be dealt with in the following section using the moving plane method.
+Case 1 will be divided into two subcases based on whether the function $F$ appeared in \eqref{SemilinearEllipticREAL} is analytic at the value of the stream function on $\partial \Omega_\Gamma$.
+These two subcases will be dealt with in the following section using the moving plane method and contradiction argument, respectively.